Noggi0/Noggi0/README.md

 - 👋 Hi, I’m @Noggi0 or Vincent in real life !
-- 🤓 My preferred langages are C/C++ and JavaScript.
+- 🤓 My preferred langages are C++ and JavaScript.
 - 👀 I’m interested in Software, Graphics and Engine Programming.
 I'm always looking for something to learn, and I'm trying a lot of things !
 - 💻 At the moment, I am trying to learn Vulkan by building my first renderer.
 - 🌱 I’m currently a Mobile Application Developper at EasyPicky.
 We're building our app using C++ and Qt.